Anishinabek Educational Institute

 Cool Options

-• First Nation Child Welfare Advocate: Students learn how to represent First Nations children and families in child protection matters.
+• First Nation Child Welfare Advocate: Students will learn how to represent First Nations children and families in child protection matters.

 • Binoojiinyag Kinoomaadwin—Early Childhood Education: Students learn to address the culturally specific needs of First Nations communities and children.